The ‘best’ dry dog food is quite a subjective concept, considering that all dogs are unique with potentially very different nutritional requirements.

 A feeding guide is available for each food, which just requires the addition of warm tap water to make it into a delicious, palatable meal yet which has a shelf life of 12 months.

 Pure pet food isn’t going to be the cheapest pet food on the market, when you compare it to the huge commercially produced dry dog foods out there.
-But for approximately £1.71/day you could feed a large 20kg dog (based on an 8kg bag of wholesome chicken) human grade, hypoallergenic, super high quality food, and it goes without saying that we are super impressed with it too.
+But for approximately £1.70/day you could feed a 15kg dog human grade, hypoallergenic, super high quality food, and it goes without saying that we are super impressed with it too.

 2. Lily’s Kitchen Adult Chicken and Duck Complete Dry Dog Food